 What do lenders report to the credit bureaus?

-Experian, Equifax and TransUnion receive positive and negative information from lenders every month about millions of Americans.
+The two major Canadian credit bureaus, Equifax and TransUnion, receive positive and negative information from lenders every month about millions of Canadians.
 However, not every credit provider reports to all of the credit reporting agencies — lenders pick and choose which and how many bureaus they report to.